As a Meeting of the Religious Society of Friends (Quaker), Charlotte Friends Meeting seeks to:

 Charlotte, NC

-Ongoing Service Projects:
+Current Service Projects:

 Donate your used postage stamps (look for the marked bucket in the library).
 The stamps will be sent to the Quaker Missions Stamp Project.
 Right Sharing of World Resources will receive proceeds from the sale of these used stamps.